Cookie04CZ/GlyphRepair/README.md

 <img width="1202" height="855" alt="First document prompter" src="https://github.com/user-attachments/assets/58e57a5d-ed25-4153-b7be-278eb6088f6f" />
 <p>

 If the suggested character matches the glyph, simply press Enter to confirm it.
 GlyphRepair offers up to 4 suggestions; you may choose between them with left and right cursor keys (+Enter) or simply click on them.
 That immediately maps them.
-In ideal case, you will have to map each character only once and then it will be auto-suggested for all other fonts.
+In ideal case, you will have to map each character only once and then it will be offered for all other fonts.
 If you do it right, you will just keep pressing the Enter key, only ocassionally stopping to fill the gaps.
-The working area is designed to streamline the process: the active glyph is usually right above the suggestions, so you'll just gaze into the bottom-left corner and press Enter.
+The working area is designed to streamline the process: the active glyph is usually right above the suggestion list, so you'll just gaze into the bottom-left corner and keep pressing Enter.
 Therefore, **try to do the initial mapping as accuarately as you can,** because mistakes may then propagate to other fonts!
 Also, **you have to map all glyphs in a given font, otherwise program will be unable to repair it**.
 This is necessary due to internal limitations of the repair method.

 Notice that GlyphRepair automatically recognizes and maps spaces (U+0020).
 If you encounter an unmapped empty glyph, it usually means it's no-break space (NBSP, U+00A0) or other special character.
 But that's rarely relevant when you copy+paste text from PDF, so you may map them to ordinary spaces (U+0020).
 Such special characters are sometimes hard to enter into the Character field.
 However, you may find their [Unicode](https://en.wikipedia.org/wiki/Unicode) encoding on various web pages.
 GlyphRepair allows to enter Unicode directly if you enable it in settings: